awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

 - Set up AWS access.
 - Build the GraphStorm Processing image using Docker.
 - Push the image to the Amazon Elastic Container Registry (ECR).
-- Launch a SageMaker Processing job using the example scripts.
+- Launch a SageMaker Processing or EMR Serverless job using the example scripts.

 Clone the GraphStorm repository
 -------------------------------